wangywUST/talk-20260427/slides.md

 # Evidence 3 · Fragile Visual Reasoning

-## Visual CoT Makes VLMs Smarter but More Fragile

 ### Key Finding

-Visual chain-of-thought introduces **new systematic errors**, and for some cases **more reasoning steps** make the errors worse.
+Visual CoT Makes VLMs Smarter but More Fragile: Visual chain-of-thought introduces **new systematic errors**, and for some cases **more reasoning steps** make the errors worse.

 ### Physical Interpretation